tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

   - `^c` End a running program and return the prompt.
   - `^z` Suspend a program

+Many of these key binds can also be used in vim insert mode, command-line mode.

 `cd` between two directories with long path names.
 Go back to the last directory that you were in `cd -`.
 To go back even further, use `pushd` and `popd`. `cd` in deeply nested file system.

 `/` to enter search mode. `n` to go jump to the next match (spam `n` as fast as you can). `Shift N` to jump back up.